boryun/TF-KNN/README.md

 # Usage

-Both version has the same way to build Op (yet for GPU version you may need to change the `CUDA_HOME` in `compile.sh` first):
+Both version has the same way to build the Op (yet for GPU version you may need to change the `CUDA_HOME` in `compile.sh` first):
+1. activate your anaconda env with TensorFlow installed.
-1. run `compile.sh` in CUDA or KDTree folder.
+2. run `compile.sh` in CUDA or KDTree folder.
-2. import the knn_grouping function in `knn_grouping.py`.
+3. import the `knn_grouping` function in `knn_grouping.py`.
-3. use `tf.gather` with `batch_dims=1' to gather the NN via returned indices.
+4. use `tf.gather` with `batch_dims=1' to gather the NN via returned indices.

 # Time Consumption (in python)